Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 That's getting clipped.

-Sensation trivia.
+Sensational trivia.

-Bit of uh rare Josh trivia there.
+Bit of rare Josh trivia there.

-I've long since accepted that atheism is not a liberal value neutral belief system, even as intended.
+I've long since accepted that atheism is not a liberal value-neutral belief system, even as intended.

 But this is the first time that I've personally come across the church actively putting itself forward unapologetically.